BEExformer: A Fast Inferencing Binarized Transformer with Early Exits: Conclusion

 \section{Conclusion}

-In this paper, BEExformer-- a binarized transformer architecture with SLFN and EE for textual content has been proposed.
+In this paper, BEExformer-- a binarized transformer architecture with SLFN and EE for textual content, has been proposed.
 It incorporates a differentiable piecewise approximation function for BAT to ensure that the gradient computation accounts for both the magnitude and the sign of real-valued weights.
 A binarized SLFN is integrated in each transformer block, for selective retention of significant information.
-Overall, it accomplishes a 21.30 $\times$ reduction in size with minimal impact on performance compared to a full-precision model.
+Overall, it accomplishes 21.30 $\times$ reduction in size with minimal impact on performance compared to a full-precision model.
 Furthermore, it accelerates inference through an intuitive EE technique monitoring entropy changes in logits.
 By applying soft-routing loss during training, the losses from all exits are accounted to optimally update the weights of each transformer block.
-This not only reduces overall FLOPs during inference by 52.08\%, but also offers a solution to the "overthinking" problem.
-Extensive evaluation on six benchmark datasets, showcases its ability to deliver Pareto-optimal results concerning both efficacy as well as efficiency.
-Additionally, the efficacy of each component in BEExformer has been validated through various ablation studies.
-This makes the BEExformer an apt choice for applications with a limited computational budget combined with the demand for faster inference.
-However, the proposed architecture has certain limitations too.
+This not only reduces the overall FLOPs during inference by 52.27\%, but also offers a solution to the ``overthinking" problem.
+Extensive evaluation on nine benchmark datasets showcases its ability to deliver Pareto-optimal results concerning both efficacy as well as efficiency.
+In addition, the efficacy of each component in BEExformer has been validated through various ablation studies.
+This makes BEExformer an apt choice for applications with a limited computational budget combined with the demand for faster inference.
+However, the proposed architecture has certain limitations as well.
+Being a dynamic architecture, the inference time and FLOPs cannot be predicted exactly for individual samples, but are bounded between that required for executing a minimum of two and a maximum of six transformer blocks (as observed in Section \ref{de}).
 The current version is based on the transformer encoder and is limited to Natural Language Understanding (NLU) tasks only.
-Being a dynamic architecture, it is difficult to estimate the inference time and FLOPs beforehand.
-Future research can focus on enhancing BEExformer with generative capabilities or even expanding its scope to multi-modal data, to boost its versatility across domains.
+In the future, the encoder blocks in the BEExformer could be augmented with decoder blocks providing autoregressive capabilities to perform Natural Language Generation (NLG) tasks.
+This would require redesigning it into a binarized encoder‑decoder architecture, with multiple pathways between the encoder and decoder blocks, each equipped with auxiliary blocks for EE.
+This would yield a lightweight model with reduced precision and faster inference as in BEExformer, while extending its capabilities to NLG tasks.